Admin

 At no time shall OCPS be responsible for theft, loss or damage to cell phones or other electronic devices brought onto its property.

-These standards apply to all students in the public schools of Orange County, unless an exemption is granted by the principal.
-Any request for an exemption shall be made to the principal.
+These standards apply to all students in the public schools of Orange County.

 Sexting